-Our extensive work implementing responsible investment is outlined in our Responsible Investment Policy and Climate Change Policy, and we proactively publish an annual report on our stewardship and engagement activity every year.
+Our extensive work implementing responsible investment is outlined in our Responsible Investment Policy, Climate Change Policy, and Corporate Governance and Voting Guidelines, all of which are available in our document library.
+We also proactively publish an annual report on our stewardship and engagement activity every year.

 For further detail on our activity, we publish a number of Responsible Investment Reports: